 This isn’t your opportunity to get on your knees and beg.
 Answering this question can be tricky; you don’t want to come across as desperate, or not that interested either.

-How to Answer: Say how confident you are that you would be an asset to the organisation.
+Say how confident you are that you would be an asset to the organization.
 You can voice your enthusiasm and passion for the company or position and reassert your eagerness to move forward in their hiring process.

 16. 'When you go on vacation, when do you pack your bags?'

 Wait a minute.
 Is your potential employer sending you to work somewhere else?
 Not exactly.
 While it is a ridiculous question that is likely unrelated to your day-to-day job duties, the hiring manager is likely trying to figure out your organizational skills and time management.
 Do you plan, organize, and manage your time effectively?
 Or do you wait until the last minute, frantically trying to achieve the task at hand?

 You could say, “I usually pack a couple of days before, after making sure I’ve checked everything off the list of items I need.
 That way, if I think of anything else to add, I have the time to sort it out.”
 This shows that you’re organized, follow a structure/list and are ready for any unexpected things to be thrown your way.